gtsa/Maximum_Spatial_Service_Overlap---Python-AWS-/README.md

 pip install numpy==1.21.4
 ```

 4. For the *unit testing* part we will also need to install *pytest on your work environment.
-Similarily, we can do it, installing the content of our *tests/testing_requirements.txt* file
+Similarly, we can do it, installing the content of our *tests/testing_requirements.txt* file
 ```bash
 pip install -r tests/testing_requirements.txt
 ```